RRG314/rge256/README.md

 A portable C99 implementation (`librge256ctr.so`) and Python wrapper are included for use in high-performance or tensor-based applications.
-RGE256ctr also aligns with PyTorch’s preferred architecture for RNGs—counter- based, stateless, parallelizable, and suitable for integration into a GeneratorImpl backend.
+RGE256ctr also aligns with PyTorch's preferred architecture for RNGs—counter- based, stateless, parallelizable, and suitable for integration into a GeneratorImpl backend.

 ---

-## 5. Python Usage
+## 7. Python Usage

 ```python
 from rge256.rge256_ctr import RGE256ctr